Out of Touch

-"Out of Touch" is a song by American duo Hall & Oates from their twelfth studio album Big Bam Boom (1984).
-The song was released as the lead single from Big Bam Boom on Thursday, October 4, 1984, by RCA Records.
-This song was their last Billboard Hot 100 number-one single, topping the chart for two weeks in December 1984.
+"Out of Touch" is a song by American duo Daryl Hall & John Oates from their twelfth studio album Big Bam Boom (1984).
+The song was released as the lead single from Big Bam Boom on October 4, 1984, by RCA Records.
+This song was their sixth and final Billboard Hot 100 number-one single, topping the chart for two weeks in December 1984.
 It also became the duo's fourteenth consecutive top 40 hit since 1980.

-The song often segued from "Dance on Your Knees", which is the opening song of the Big Bam Boom album.
+The song often segued from "Dance on Your Knees", the opening song of Big Bam Boom.
 The accompanying music video for "Out of Touch", featuring a gigantic drum kit, also contains the "Dance on Your Knees" intro, which segues into an edit of the 12-inch remix version.

 According to John Oates, he came up with the chorus while randomly playing around with a synthesizer that he did not know how to use.
 He thought it could be a song for the Stylistics, having a Philly sound.
 But in the studio the next day a co-producer told him it should be a hit for Hall & Oates themselves.
 Oates and Hall then co-wrote the verse.